RebelToolbox/RebelDocumentation/tutorials/export/changing_application_icon_for_windows.rst

 an extra tool called **rcedit**.
 You can download it `here <https://github.com/electron/rcedit/releases>`_.

-After downloading, you need to tell Godot the path to the rcedit executable on your computer.
+After downloading, you need to tell Rebel Editor the path to the rcedit executable on your computer.
 Go to **Editor → Editor Settings → Export → Windows**.
 Click on the folder icon for the **rcedit** entry.